 In 1965, both Dusty and American Airlines stewardess, Jean Montague, who was about to be fired at age 32, were ready to take their fight to the newly created Equal Employment Opportunity Commission.
 The EEOC was created as the government’s administrative agency responsible for enforcing the new federal employment discrimination laws.
 On the morning the EEOC opened its doors, the two stewardesses walked through them and became the first in the country to file a discrimination complaint.
 It would be the first time the staff at the EEOC recognized that discrimination came in the form of gender bias as well as racial discrimination.
 However, it would take three more years and the threat of a national stewardess strike before the EEOC made a decision on the issue in 1968.
 Stewardesses were finally allowed equality and protection against discriminatory actions in their profession under Title VII.

 Dusty continued her career in flight, including flying commercially contracted Military Air Command flights transporting troops to and from the Vietnam War and, after that, other commercial overseas routes, until she retired at the age of sixty-six.

 Protection Against Repeating History

 Dusty continues to promote the need for continuing vigilance and safeguarding of workplace protections.
 She sets an example for women, young and old, on the values of organized labor unions, personal economic independence, networking, and speaking up for their rights.
 She has enjoyed many radio and TV appearances and was featured in a segment of the 2013 Makers: 100 Women who Made America documentary.
-Later, Dusty’s place in women’s history was assured when she was chosen as one of the 2017 National Women’s History Month honorees for “Trailblazing Women in Labor and Business.”
+Later, she was chosen as one of the 2017 National Women’s History Month honorees for “Trailblazing Women in Labor and Business.”